e-basaran/keras/Report.md

 5 new test cases were added.
 Improved the coverage from 32% to 51%.

+### For rnn:

+4 new test cases were added.
+Improved the coverage from 47% to 50%.

 git diff coverage-improvement master

 ## Self-assessment: Way of working